PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 We need to define events and check for them so that we can define more rewards so we can speed up the training in the bellman equation theory says that auxilliary rewards should only depend on the game states and not 2 on the actions leading there.

+Mon Sep  9 15:55:50 EEST 2024

+Plan for today:
+- clean code and remove unnecesary parts
+- look at the training step of other repos and implement a simpler agent that learns for the coin-heaven scenario (not on rule-based-agent-buffer)
+- maybe redo training step function for our agent

+Notes:
+- 2 Linears work as well as seen in https://github.com/nickstr15/bomberman/blob/master/agent_code/maverick/Model.py
+- training is the problem, we should look at at least 1 000 000 training steps